1) Rent Freeze and Tenant-First Housing Policies

 Who sues: Rent Stabilization Association; Community Housing Improvement Program; individual landlords/LLCs.

-Claims: increased landlord-tenant court filings, Article 78 and declaratory judgment actions alleging arbitrary/capricious Rent Guidelines Board decisions, statutory conflicts with the Rent Stabilization Law/ETPA, and federal due process/takings claims.
+Claims: Increased landlord-tenant court filings, Article 78 and declaratory judgment actions alleging arbitrary/capricious Rent Guidelines Board decisions, statutory conflicts with the Rent Stabilization Law/ETPA, and federal due process/takings claims.

 2) Fare-Free Buses and MTA Conflict

-Who sues: State of New York; MTA Board; taxpayer petitioners under GML § 51 (Prosecution of officers for illegal acts)
+Who sues: State of New York; MTA Board; taxpayer petitioners under GML § 51 (Prosecution of officers for illegal acts).

 Claims: State preemption, funding authority violations, ultra vires municipal expenditures, interference with a state-controlled transit system.